Medals awarded to officers and enlisted men for service in the Crimean War

-Description: A Cross pattée of bronze, originally from Russian guns captured in the Crimea; however it is now thought that the metal was from Chinese canon captured in other conflicts.
+Description: A Cross pattée of bronze, allegedly from Russian guns captured in the Crimea (an unsubstantiated story in the Times newspaper in 1857).
+It is now thought that the metal was from Chinese canon captured in other conflicts.
 Obverse: a lion standing guard on the royal crown, with the words FOR VALOUR on a semi-circular scroll.
 Reverse: a circular panel engraved with the date of the act for which the medal was awarded.
 The Cross is suspended by a ring attached to a suspension bar decorated with laurel leaves.

 Clasps or Bars: None

 Naming: The reverse of the suspension bar is engraved with the name, rank and ship/regiment/squadron of the recipient.